Bronstein, Gewirtz & Grossman, LLC Reminds 3D Systems Corporation Shareholders of Class Action and Lead Plaintiff Deadline: June 8, 2021

-DDD Deadline Alert Bronstein, Gewirtz & Grossman, LLC Reminds 3D Systems Corporation Shareholders of Class Action and Lead Plaintiff Deadline: June 8, 2021
+DDD Final Deadline Bronstein, Gewirtz & Grossman, LLC Reminds 3D Systems Corporation Shareholders of Class Action and Lead Plaintiff Deadline: June 8, 2021

 Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against 3D Systems Corporation ("3D Systems" or "the Company") (NYSE: DDD) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired 3D Systems securities between May 6, 2020 and March 1, 2021, both dates inclusive (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ddd.